 Called seollangtang in Korean, ox bone soup is a milky, white soup made of long-simmered ox leg bones.
-Many Korean cooks simmer the soup for at least eight hours.
-But the soup is at its best and thickest if you can simmer it for 10 hours.
+Many Korean cooks simmer the soup for at least eight hours; however, the soup is at its best and thickest if you can simmer it for 10 hours.
 With this in mind, be ready to spend all day making this soup.
 The finished product is well worth it, however.
 The aroma of seollangtang is rich and meaty, and the broth sticks to the roof of your mouth.
 Scrumptious!

 You can serve the soup with just rice and kimchi, or you can make it with radish and add sliced brisket meat and noodles for an even more delicious meal.
 Seollangtang is usually served almost bland so that each person can add his or her own amount of salt, pepper, and scallions.
 The bland taste is likely a plus if you have the typical American or Western palette and can't tolerate spicy foods well.

-- Optional: brisket meat, cooked and thinly sliced
+Brisket meat, cooked and thinly sliced, optional

-- Bring a large pot half-full of water to boil.
-Boil the bones for five minutes, remove from pot and discard the water again.
+Bring a large pot half-full of water to boil.
+Boil the bones for five minutes, remove from pot, and discard the water again.

-- Put ox bones in the large pot and cover with a lot of water (~30 cups, 1.5 gallons, 8 quarts).
+Put ox bones in the large pot, and cover with a lot of water (~30 cups, 1.5 gallons, 8 quarts).

-- Bring to a boil.
+Bring to a boil.

-- Reduce heat to a hard simmer, and cook for 1 hour.
+Reduce heat to a hard simmer, and cook for 1 hour.

-- Add ginger and garlic (and radish, if using) and simmer for another 1 to 2 hours.
+Add ginger and garlic (and radish, if using), and simmer for another 1 to 2 hours.

-- Remove bones and seasonings (and radish, if using) and skim fat again before serving.
+Remove bones and seasonings (and radish, if using), and skim fat again before serving.

-- For a perfectly smooth broth, cool soup and skim fats when they rise
+For a perfectly smooth broth, cool soup, and skim fats when they rise.

-- Serve with rice (and noodles and meat, if using) and small bowls of sea salt, pepper and chopped scallions for seasoning to allow your dinner mates to spice the food as they see fit.
+Serve with rice (and noodles and meat, if using) and small bowls of sea salt, pepper, and chopped scallions for seasoning to allow your dinner mates to spice the food as they see fit.